-There is one question that people always ask me before travelling to South Africa:
+There is one question that people always ask me about travelling to South Africa:

 However it can also be said that it is definitely not the most unsafe destination to travel to.
+South Africa is a beautiful country and there are many great reasons to visit the Rainbow Nation.
 Yes, crime and violence takes place, but as a tourist you will unlikely experience such.
 Most of the criminality occurs in the local townships and unfortunately mostly local residents will be a victim of crime.
-Tourists are not specifically targetted.
-After having travelled in South Africa for 6 years on and off, I can say (touch wood) that I have hardly experienced crime first hand.
+Tourists are not specifically targeted.
+After having travelled in South Africa for 8 years on and off, I can say (touch wood) that I have hardly experienced crime first hand.
 I have heard the stories of local residents and sadly enough they are true.
 But at the same time, I have hardly heard these stories told by tourists.

 - When driving around in cities keep your doors locked and the same for your windows.
 You can leave it down a bit to get some fresh air, but I would not drive around with the window completely open.
 It makes it so much easier for someone to try to snatch something from the car.

 - When parking your car on the street or at a shopping mall most of the times you will see park guards around.
 They will keep an eye on your car.
 When you see the one responsible for your parking area, make eye contact.
-And when you leave, give them a small tip of a few rand.
+And when you leave, give them a small tip of a few rand (between 2-5 ZAR).
 Call it job creation, but at least it keeps your car safe.

 - Plan your trip, the distances in South Africa are long.
 Make sure you know where you go, although the road signs are pretty good and clear.
 But make sure you have a map with you or a GPS.